 If you want your dream clients to drool over your products and race to book an appointment with you, then you need an effective marketing plan.
-In this blog post, we’re going to show you how to hook your target audience with these 4 steps!
+In this blog post, we’re going to show you how to hook your target audience with just 3 steps!

-Here we’ll build out your Unique Value Proposition(UVP for short).
+Here we’ll build out your perfect brand statement, we’ll call it a Unique Value Proposition(UVP for short).
 If you’re like “what the heck does that mean?” click this post to find out more.

 Make sure you have all the brand essentials before you get started:

 You want to make sure that your company’s UVP reflects what you have established in both your visual brand (i.e logo, imagery, headshots, etc.) and your branding strategy ( i.e. customer avatar, brand story, etc.).
 If you have an established brand, use it in your UVP and be consistent with the story you are trying to create for your audience.

 Before you craft the perfect Unique Value Proposition there are some things you’ll want to tick off the list.

 – Do you know the audience you are speaking to?

 – Do you know the problems they face?

 – Are you great at providing value in a unique way?

 Yes?
 Great, let’s get started putting together your perfect Unique Value Proposition so you can start attracting your ideal clients.